Librarians for the History of Science

 Graduate students and visiting scholars are eligible to have a carrel in the Widener Library stacks.
 Start the process with the carrel request form.
 (If you do this right at the start of the semester, it may take a few weeks before you receive confirmation.)
 Materials from the Widener stacks, including non-circulating materials like bound periodicals, can be checked out to your carrel.

-The Digital Scholarship Support Group offers workshops and support to faculty, students, and staff interested in digital research methods.
+The Digital Scholarship Group offers workshops and support to faculty, students, and staff interested in digital research methods.
 See also GIS Mapping Resources and Visualization Support.